SuperSimpleDev/react-course/1-links.md

 1. Start the backend using `npm run dev`.
 2. Start the frontend using `npm run dev`.
 3. Install the [React DevTools Chrome extension](https://chromewebstore.google.com/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en).
-4. Open the Console, and open the "Components" tab.
+4. In your project, open the Console, and open the "Components" tab.
 5. If there's a badge beside the components called "Memo ✨" the React Compiler is working.